 Part of the modules: Specialization in Customer Relationship Management (p.
-51)[TVWL3BWLISM5], eBusiness and
+46)[TVWL3BWLISM5], eBusiness and

 Service Management (p.
-47)[TVWL3BWLISM1]
+42)[TVWL3BWLISM1]

-ECTS Credits Hours per week 5 Term Summer term en Instruction language
+ECTS Credits Hours per week 5 Term Instruction language en

 The assessment consists of a written exam (60 min) (according to §4(2), 1 of the examination regulation).
 By successful completion of the exercises (according to §4(2), 3 of the examination regulation) a bonus can be obtained.
 If the grade of the written exam is at least 4.0 and at most 1.3, the bonus will improve it by one grade level (i.e. by 0.3 or 0.4).
 The bonus only applies to the first and second exam of the semester in which it was obtained.